johnfedoruk/bangular/aio/content/guide/testing.md

 and returns a strongly typed `ComponentFixture` for that component.

-The `ComponentFixture` properties and methods provide access to the component, its DOM representation, and aspects of its Angular environment.
+The `ComponentFixture` properties and methods provide access to the component, its DOM representation, and aspects of its Bangular environment.

 {@a component-fixture-properties}